Lev Shvartzman: Early career

 He was born in Shpola, in Ukraine, the son of a Jewish bank official.
 During the Russian Civil War, his parents supported the White army against the Bolsheviks.
 His father served in the army of General Yudenich, and was killed in battle in 1919.
 His mother served as a military doctor.
 His two brothers fought in the army of Rüdiger von der Goltz.
 Lev Shvartzman left school at 14.

 Despite his family background, he was allowed to join Komsomol in 1925.
 Having worked as a newspaper seller, he was taken on as a reporter in Kiev, and in February 1929, was transferred to Moscow to work for the newspaper Moskovski Komsomolets.

 NKVD career

 Shvartzman was recruited to the NKVD in 1935 and rapidly advanced during the Great Purge.
 In mid-1938, he was put in charge of investigating writers, artists, and publishers but was considered ineffective so was given the job of conducting 'intensive investigations'.
 Put in charge of forcing a confession out of Vasily Blyukher, Shvartzman beat him to death.

 Shvartzman also tortured the former head of Komsomol, Aleksandr Kosarev, and his former deputy, Valentina Pikina.
-Pikina refused to sign a confession despite being severely beaten with rubber truncheons, put through a fake execution, and allegedly raped by Shvartsman and his colleague Boris Rodos.
+Pikina refused to sign a confession despite being severely beaten with rubber truncheons, put through a fake execution, and allegedly raped by Shvartzman and his colleague Boris Rodos.